Community Coalition Prevention Models

 Examples of Community Coalition-based Prevention Models

-- Communities That Care (CTC): CTC is a universal, coalition-based community prevention model created to prevent substance abuse and other problem behaviors among youth.
+- Communities That Care (CTC): CTC is a universal, coalition-based community prevention model created to prevent substance use disorders and other problem behaviors among youth.
 CTC is an ongoing process that is comprised of five phases: identifying stakeholders, organizing workgroups, developing a community profile, creating an action plan, and implementing and evaluating the action plan.
 The Washington State Institute for Public Policy found a benefit to cost ratio of $5.31 on CTC programs.
 CTC training materials are free of charge and available for download on the CTC website.
 This intervention is listed in The Surgeon General's Report on Alcohol, Drugs, and Health as an evidence-based prevention program.

 Considerations for Implementation